eumetsat/MetopDatasets.jl/docs/src/python.md

 - julia version 1.11.1
 - pip 21.2.4
 ### Installing python packages
 We use pip to install `juliacall` and `numpy`.
-We need `juliacall` to interface with julia and `numpy` is just need to demonstrate compatibility with numpy arrays.
+We need `juliacall` to interface with julia and `numpy` is just needed to demonstrate compatibility with numpy arrays.

 ```bash
 pip install juliacall